Black Lives Matter.

 We commit to investing 25% or more of our annual budget and operating expenses on Black employees, vendors, contractors, Black-owned software and services, Black-authored books, programs, and more.

-We commit to donating to organizations and nonprofits that support and assist BIPOC communities in various ways.
+We commit to donating at least 2% of our annual revenue to organizations and nonprofits that support and assist BIPOC communities in various ways.
 (Please see the bottom of this page for further resources and links.)

 And I have committed to continue to do this work no matter how many messages I receive in my inbox claiming that racism isn’t relevant to soapmaking or small business or how many customers we lose.
 This commitment will not end.
 As I continue to grow and learn, we will continue to expand our efforts and will update this page as we do so.